hitchtest/hitch/docs/index.rst

 Hitch
 =====

-Hitch is a testing framework to help you write functional tests that are:
+Hitch is a testing framework for writing integration tests that are:

-* Simple
-* Easy to read and maintain
-* Loosely coupled
+* Loosely coupled to your code
-* Isolated
+* Realistic
-* Integrated
+* Readable
-* Self-bootstrapping
+* Reliable
+* Fail fast and fail clearly

+Additionally, the framework aims to let you easily create your own test driven development environment that:

+* Automates its own deployment
+* Requires no system configuration changes to set up
+* Runs without modification on Mac OS X, Ubuntu/Debian, Fedora, CentOS and Arch.
+* Provides first class tools to test and debug a wide variety of languages, frameworks and environments.

 Contents: